Badish-Sec/PRODIGY_CS_TASKS/README.md

 The Keylogger Malware project is a simulation of a malicious software that secretly records keystrokes on a computer.
 Although developed for educational purposes only, this project demonstrates my understanding of cybersecurity threats and the techniques used by attackers.

-## Usage

-Each project is contained within its respective directory in this repository.
-You can explore the code, documentation, and any additional resources provided for each project.

 ## Contributions

 I welcome any feedback, suggestions, or contributions to these projects.
 Feel free to open an issue or submit a pull request if you have any improvements or ideas to share.